AdmitadSDK/Admitad-GTM-Tracking-Template/README.md

-# Admitad Template for Google Tag Manager
+# Admitad Tracking Template for Google Tag Manager

 ## Table of contents